JAPAN WIZARDS COMPETITION

 (2019 JWC, Level B Public First-Place Winner)

-The Japan-America Society of Hawaii (JASH) is looking for enthusiastic volunteers (college-aged or older) interested in working with us to make the 20th Annual Japan Wizards Competition a success.
+The Japan-America Society of Hawaii (JASH) is looking for enthusiastic volunteers (college-aged or older) interested in working with us to make our Japan Wizards Competition a success.

 You do not have to be a JWC alumni, nor do you have to be fluent in Japanese.

-Volunteers will receive training at our mandatory Volunteer Orientation scheduled for Saturday, January 28, 2023.
+Volunteers will receive training at our mandatory Volunteer Orientation (date for 2024 TBA).

 All volunteers will receive a JWC t-shirt and other goodies.
 Breakfast, lunch and snacks will be provided.